NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hitbox appears one frame sooner
     - Improved windows on states as well as ending sooner and can be grabbed during their "sit" frames
     - Guards frames 2-15 from 2-17
+    - Cannot do follow ups on whiff
 - 4B(B)
     - OTGs
     - No longer catches late on OTGs
     - Hitbox appears one frame sooner
     - Activates if blocked (Ukon)
     - Foot hitbox appears on second active frame instead of the first (TODO: What about from vanilla?)
+    - Does not give meter
 - 4B(A) transitions 8 frames faster
 - 4BA(A)
     - Changed to be a teleport into the air RKnJ position into normal fall